kunrex/Pepper.bot/README.md

 7. For Music, find the LavaLink.jar file in *KunalsDiscordBot/Modules/Music*, open a cmd prompt or terminal instance at this path and run
 *java -jar Lavalink.jar*.
 The bot comes with a set up *application.yaml* file to configure LavaLink so it should run locally on your device.
 You can look into LavaLinks official Repo (https://github.com/freyacodes/lavalink) or the DShaprPlus tutorial for more info to set it up (https://dsharpplus.github.io/articles/audio/lavalink/setup.html)

+** Plans for the future

+I'm not quite done with the bot and will finish it before making this repo public.
+My main goal is to add a currency system linked to a database and its in developement :D.
+I can add more games, images and modules.
+After all this is just to learn

 For More info you can contact me on Discord

 ![](Images/DiscordIcon.png)